 - The board of directors of AACP (Note: AACP members wishing to secure a letter of nomination from the AACP Board should contact Lucinda Maine to discuss the submission no later than May 3, 2022.)

 - The board of regents of ACCP

-- Completion of a PharmD and/or PhD from a relevant field of study in the pharmaceutical and clinical sciences
+- Completed a Pharm.D. and/or Ph.D. from a relevant field of study in the pharmaceutical and clinical sciences

-- Between four and ten years after completion of postgraduate work OR between five and fifteen years after completion of a Pharm.D.
+- Be between four and ten years after completion of post-graduate work OR between five and fifteen years after completion of a Pharm.D.

-- Sponsorship by academic department head or equivalent supervisor
+- Have sponsorship by academic department head or equivalent supervisor

-- Endorsement by the dean or comparable senior leader
+- Have endorsement by the dean or comparable senior leader

-- U.S. citizen or permanent residency status at the time of the nomination
+- Hold U.S. citizen or permanent residency status at the time of the nomination

-Preference will be given to candidates who have a demonstrated interest in and focus on health care quality or health services.
+Preference will be given to candidates who have a demonstrated interest in and focus on advancing pharmacy practice and scholarship.